internetarchive/wayback-diff/README.md

 `build:dev`

-In the HTML file you want to use **wayback-diff** library you should include the following code:
+In the HTML file you want to use the **wayback-diff** library you should include the following code:

 ```HTML
 <script src="../../../../public/wayback-diff.js"></script>